Application notifications

 - A cart item catalog was updated via the Sync cart item catalog endpoint, and the update triggered at least one strikethrough rule.

-- A rule or cart item filter was updated.
+- A rule, cart item filter, or value map was updated.

 - A campaign became Expired or its state changed: